Labs123355/hey_world/README.md

 **File Reference:**
 [The commonality of Top and Worst Yu-Gi-Oh!
 Cards by Afolabiisiaka on Medium](https://medium.com/@afolabiisiaka22/the-commonality-of-top-and-worst-yu-gi-oh-cards-7c13ebb74d9b)

+---

+### BFA Enrollment and Curriculum with Data Analysis

+**Description:**
+Conducted an analysis of enrollment trends and curriculum structure for the Bachelor of Fine Arts (BFA) program at the University of Diploma Printing in Romanigstan.
+The project aimed to revitalize the program by aligning it with student interests and contemporary academic trends.

+**Technologies:**
+- Python (data analytics)
+- Scikit-learn (machine learning)
+- Matplotlib (visualization)

+**Key Features:**
+- Preprocessed and cleaned five years of enrollment and course data.
+- Identified discrepancies between the course catalog and actual enrollments, uncovering 139 unmatched courses.
+- Utilized K-means clustering to group elective courses into coherent concentration areas.
+- Recommended reducing total credit hours and streamlining elective offerings.

+**Outcomes:**
+The analysis provided actionable insights leading to the recommendation of a curriculum redesign, including a reduction in total credit hours from 39 to 33 and the grouping of electives into three distinct concentration areas.

+**File Reference:**
+- `Afolabi_Isiaka DAAN 545 Final Project.docx`

+---

+This format aligns with the structure you requested, emphasizing the project's core aspects and outcomes.
 ## Contact Information
 - **Email**: [afolabiisiaka22@gmail.com](mailto:afolabiisiaka22@gmail.com)
 - **LinkedIn**: [My Linkedin](https://www.linkedin.com/in/afolabi-isiaka-7674021a4/)